Al Qaeda blames France for Sahel hostage deadlock

 Despite that risk, Paris has been a vocal supporter of plans for an international operation to try to wrest back the territory from the Islamists’ control.
 Western leaders are concerned the area could become a platform for militant attacks.

 The U.N.
-Security Council this month authorized a French-drafted resolution for the deployment of an African-led force to retrain Mali’s defeated army and ultimately support such an operation.
+Security Council this month authorised a French-drafted resolution for the deployment of an African-led force to retrain Mali’s defeated army and ultimately support such an operation.